mateusribs/quadROS_UFABC/README.md

 ## Linux (Ubuntu 20.04 LS)

 The ROS version used in this work is Noetic.
 The official installation guide can be accesed on:[ROS Noetic Installation](http://wiki.ros.org/noetic/Installation/Ubuntu).
-It is reccommended that in 1.4 Installation topic, the choice of the option **Desktop-Full Install**, because it already install all the dependencies, including the Gazebo simulator.
+It is reccommended in 1.4 Installation topic, the choice of the option **Desktop-Full Install**, because it already install all the dependencies, including the Gazebo simulator.

 After ROS/Gazebo installation, it is necessary create a workspace.
 Open the terminal on Ubuntu, and follow the instrunctions: